hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 # The Semantic Web Stack & Deterministic First-Hop (DFH)

+“This project is not affiliated with Google, Amazon, OpenAI, or any third-party organization.”

 **“This is the modern implementation of Berners-Lee’s original Semantic Web map.”**
 **DFH matches the LLM’s internal canonicalization process.**
 This work is non-commercial research into AI semantic grounding and deterministic canonicalization.